PretendoNetwork/website/docs/en_US/install/azahar.md

 Once the update is complete, click OK.

 On your 3DS/2DS system, press START to exit Artic Setup Tool.
 You are now done with your 3DS/2DS system for this setup.
 It is no longer needed for the rest of this process.

+## Troubleshooting Artic Setup Tool

+If you see an error that says `Missing OTP backup on SD card`, you need to remove your system's battery and reinsert it to generate the OTP backup.

 ## LLE module setup in Azahar